SNP back third Heathrow runway as ‘best deal for Scotland’

 Prime Minister Theresa May confirmed last week that the UK Government would “shortly announce” a decision on which airport expansion project will get the go ahead.

 The Davies Commission recommended in July last year that a third runway should be built at Heathrow.
-Other shortlisted options are extending the airport’s existing northern runway or building a second runway at Gatwick.
+Other options which have also been shortlisted include extending the airport’s existing northern runway or building a second runway at Gatwick.

 He said: “An expanded Heathrow would create up to 16,000 jobs in Scotland.